go-xmlfmt/xmlfmt/README.md

 So if the output format is so important to you, then unfortunately you have to go through decoding and encoding procedures.
 But there are some drawbacks as well, as put by James McGill, in http://stackoverflow.com/questions/21117161, besides such method being slow:

 > I like this solution, but am still in search of a Golang XML formatter/prettyprinter that doesn't rewrite the document (other than formatting whitespace).
 Marshalling or using the Encoder will change namespace declarations.
-For example an element like "<ns1:Element/>" will be translated to something like '<Element xmlns="http://bla...bla/ns1"></Element>' which seems harmless enough except when the intent is to not alter the xml other than formatting.
+For example an element like "< ns1:Element />" will be translated to something like '< Element xmlns="http://bla...bla/ns1" >< /Element >' which seems harmless enough except when the intent is to not alter the xml other than formatting.
 James McGill Nov 12 '15

 Using Sam's code as an example,